Welcome to Objects and Order Exhibitions!

 Step 2: Select Objects and Add Info and Files

-Once you’ve set up your Exhibition Blueprint, it’s time to identify your Exhibition Objects.
+Once you’ve set up your Exhibition Blueprint, it’s time to organize your Exhibition Objects.

 If you’re new to Objects and Order, you may not have any objects in your Base yet.
 Check out Adding Objects.